 The jury is really out as far as how much water each person should drink.
 I personally operate on half of my body weight in ounces, which is 117 ounces.
 Just about a gallon.
 Water to us is oil to a car motor and the benefits of drinking enough of it include:

 - Soft skin that glows

 - Controlled hunger

 - Stabilized mood

 There’s a ton of reasons why it’s important to drink enough water.
 Just do it, okay?!

 These may seem basic and common knowledge but for someone just starting out, these 4 pointers are enough to get you going.
 Also, don’t lose sight of why we want to lose weight.
 Is it to look better?
 Feel better?
 Health reasons?

 Find your why, and you’ll already be on the way to a healthier + happier you.
-As a weight loss consultant, I would love to work with you one on one!
+As a weight loss specialist, I would love to work with you one on one!
+Let’s talk!